-Our latest global participant survey - 2018 Global Retirement Report: Exploring Gaps between Expectation and Reality - provides some leads.
+Our latest global participant survey - Global Retirement Reality Report - provides some leads.
 We present an exclusive preview here.

 In the spirit of “global perspectives, local delivery” we fielded an 8-country survey to enrich our understanding of the practices and solutions driving participant satisfaction across different markets.
 With the consumer at the center of everything we do, we structured the survey to follow the journey from early saver to later retiree, in markets at different points along the DC spectrum - from early to mature.
 We believe governments, regulators and employers can benefit from considering savings solutions by segment, an approach that could ultimately help address the dimension that remains unresolved in so many markets - income in retirement.